Edward Wilson of the Antarctic. Naturalist and Friend

 by Seaver, George

 New York: E. P. Dutton, 1937.
 1st US edition.
 Hardcover.
 Very good overall.
 Wilson was a physician, naturalist, ornithologist, painter and naturalist on both of Robert Scott's expeditions to the Antarctic.
 He was one of three who undertook a winter expedition to the rookeries of the Emperor penguin, the subject of Cherry Apsley-Garrard's book "The Worst Journey in the World".
 On the "Terra Nova" voyage, he was one of the group who raced to reach the South Pole, only to find that Amundsen had beat the British there.
 On the return journey, he and his companions died, a national tragedy in England at the time.8vo, xxxiv, 301 pp. Color frontispiece portrait, 16 black and white plates (15 from sketches by Wilson and one photo portrait), and 3 maps (1 folding).
 Original blue cloth in the illustrated dust jacket.
-The dust jacket chipped at edges, marked at back panel.
-Internally, lacking the front free end paper, and with two previous owner inscriptions at the half title.
-Introduction by Apsley Cherry-Garrard.
+The dust jacket chipped at head and tail of spine, and triangular loss top of rear panel, ruffled at edges.
+Previous owner bookplate at front paste down.
 Rosove 296.B1.a.
 Spence 1080.

 You can be confident that when you make a purchase through ABAA.org, the item is sold by an ABAA member in full compliance with our Code of Ethics.
 Our sellers guarantee your order will be shipped promptly and that all items are as described.
 Buy with confidence through ABAA.org.